 I spent my whole day listening to 30 eminent speakers and panelists at a conference recently.
 It was a mind-opening session and the content was consistently world-class.
 What wasn't consistent was the delivery of the speakers.

 Some of them had me glued to their every word and some of them were such that I found myself disengaged.
-As I realised this, I made it a game of observation.
+As I realized this, I made it a game of observation.
 I started paying attention to what was it that made me listen intently to some speakers and lose interest in others.
-I learned a lot through this game.
+To my surprise, the speakers who dint bore the audience exercised effective communication skills and presentation skills.
+I definitely, learned a lot through this game.

 What the Powerful Speakers did:

 They exuded warmth with a smiling and happy face.
 They looked really happy to be talking to the audience, full of enthusiasm and energy.

 The way their eyes moved, I actually felt they looked at me a few times.
 I don’t know if it is true or even possible considering that there were two rows of cluster tables ahead of me, but that’s what I felt.

 They asked questions to the audience... wanting a show of hands or multiple-choice questions.
 Kept me glued and guessing.
 The information delivered through MCQs helped debunk many myths.

 They knew their subject cold.
 They came across as experts, and their passion for their subject was palpable and contagious.

 They exercised their public speaking skills effortlessly, made us smile, giggle or laugh out loud with their humor.